waitinfuture/emapreduce/intl.en-US/User Guide/Configure clusters/Storage guide.md

 # Storage guide {#concept_ift_2n3_y2b .concept}

-There are two types of disks on a node: one is the system disk which is used to install operating systems, the other is the data disk which is used for data storage.
-A node generally has one system disk by default which must be a cloud disk.
+There are two types of disks on a node: the system disk, which is used to install operating systems, and the data disk, which is used to store data.

+A node typically has one system disk by default, which must be a cloud disk.
 However, you can have more than one data disk \(currently, up to sixteen on a single node\).
-Each piece of data disk can have different configurations, including different disk types and capacities.
-SSD cloud disks are defaulted in EMR as the cluster’s system disks.
-Four cloud disks are used in EMR by default.
-Considering current intranet bandwidth, the default configuration is reasonable.
+Each data disk can have different configurations, including having a different type or capacity.
+In E-MapReduce, a cluster's system disks are SSD cloud disks by default, and four are used by default.
+Considering current intranet bandwidth, this default configuration of four cloud disks is sufficient.

 ## Cloud and ephemeral disks {#section_flt_fn3_y2b .section}

-Two types of disks are available for data storage.
+Two types of disk are available for data storage.

 -   Cloud disks

-    Include SSD, ultra, and basic cloud disks.
+    Includes SSD, ultra, and basic cloud disks.

-    Rather than being directly attached to a local computing node, cloud disks have access to a remote storage node by the network.
-Each piece of data has two real-time backups in the backend, thus three identical copies in total.
-When one of the copies is corrupted \(due to disk damage, rather than damages arising from business\), your backup data is automatically used for recovery.
+    Cloud disks are not attached directly to the local computing node.
+Instead, they access a remote storage node through the network.
+Each piece of data has two real-time backups at the backend, meaning that there are three identical copies in total.
+When one is corrupted \(due to disk damage\), a backup is used automatically for recovery.

 -   Ephemeral disks

-    Include ephemeral SATA disks in the big data type and ephemeral SSD disks used in the ephemeral SSD type.
+    Includes ephemeral SATA disks in the big data type and ephemeral SSD disks used in the ephemeral SSD type.

-    Ephemeral disks are attached directly to the computing node and have better performance than cloud disks.
-You cannot select the number of ephemeral disks and must keep the default configurations.
-Similar to offline physical hosts, no data backup is in the backend, and upper-level software to guarantee data reliability is required.
+    Ephemeral disks are attached directly to the computing node and have a better performance than cloud disks.
+You cannot change the number of ephemeral disks.
+As with offline physical hosts, there is no data backup at the backend, meaning that upper-layer software is required to guarantee data reliability.

-## Applicable use cases {#section_srg_3n3_y2b .section}
+## Usage scenarios {#section_srg_3n3_y2b .section}

-In EMR, when the hosting node is released, data in all cloud and ephemeral disks is cleared.
-The disks cannot be kept independently or re-used.
+In E-MapReduce, when the hosting node is released, all of the data in the cloud and ephemeral disks is cleared.
+The disks can also not be kept independently and used again.
 Hadoop HDFS uses all data disks for data storage.
-Hadoop YARN also uses all data disks as on-demand data storage for computing.
+Hadoop YARN uses all data disks as on-demand data storage for computing.

-When your business does not involve large data volume \(below TB level\), cloud disks can be used as the IOPS and throughput are smaller than local disks.
-In case of large data volumes, we recommend that you use local disks whose data reliability is guaranteed by EMR.
-If you encounter apparently insufficient throughput, you can switch to ephemeral disks.
+If you do not have massive amounts of data \(below TB-level\), you can use cloud disks, as the IOPS and throughput are smaller than local disks.
+In the event that you have large amounts of data, it is recommend that you use local disks whose data reliability is guaranteed by E-MapReduce.
+If you find the throughput to be insufficient, switch to ephemeral disks.

 ## OSS {#section_dpg_jn3_y2b .section}

-OSS can be used as HDFS in EMR.
-You can have easy read and write access to OSS.
-All codes using HDFS can also be simply edited to access data on OSS.
+OSS can be used as HDFS in E-MapReduce, and you can have easy read and write access to OSS.
+All code that uses HDFS can also be easily modified to access data on OSS.
+Below you can find a number of examples:

-For example:

-Reading data from spark
+Reading data from Spark

 ```
 sc.Textfile("hdfs://user/path")
 ```

-Replace storage type HDFS-\> OSS
+Changing the storage type from HDFS to OSS

 ```
 sc.Textfile("oss://user/path")
 ```

-The same is true for Mr or hive jobs.
+This is the same for Map Reduce and Hive jobs.

-HDFS commands directly handle OSS data
+HDFS commands process OSS data directly:

 ```
 hadoop fs -ls oss://bucket/path
 hadoop fs -cp hdfs://user/path  oss://bucket/path
 ```

-In this process, you do not need to enter AK and endpoint, EMR will automatically complete the user's information using the current cluster owner.
+In this process, you do not need to enter the AK or endpoint.
+E-MapReduce automatically completes your information using the current cluster owner.

-However, as OSS does not have high IOPS, it is not suitable for use cases that require high IOPS, such as Spark Streaming or HBase.
+However, as OSS does not have high IOPS, it is not suitable for usage scenarios that require high IOPS, such as Spark Streaming or HBase.